twosixlabs/armory/docs/docker.md

 ```
  cudatoolkit=9.2 -c pytorch && \
 ```
-in `docker/pytorch/Dockerfile` and build them the pytorch container locally.
+in `docker/pytorch/Dockerfile` and build the pytorch container locally.

 ## Docker Setup